Bill Everett: Marvel Comics

 Within two years, however, Everett began penciling for Marvel once again, first on the character the Hulk, in Tales to Astonish, initially over Kirby layouts, and on Doctor Strange in Strange Tales.
 Readers during this 1960s Silver Age of comic books also became acquainted with his Golden Age and 1950s stories, which were reprinted first in the book The Great Comic Book Heroes by Jules Feiffer (Dial Press, 1965), and then in the comic books Fantasy Masterpieces, Marvel Super-Heroes, and Marvel Tales.

+A multi-talented creator, he wrote issues #77-79 of Marvel's Sgt Fury and his Howling Commandos, inked Jack Kirby's pencilled drawings on Thor and Gene Colan's pencils on the Black Widow stories in Amazing Adventures, and colored several of Marvel's comics, including the first issue of the Silver Surfer.

 Everett even returned to his enduring character, first inking Namor's adventures in Tales to Astonish #85–86, then taking over full artistic duties for issues #87–91 and #94, and penciling issues #95–96.
 He then did complete stories – writing, penciling and inking – on Sub-Mariner #50–55 and 57 (June 1972 – Nov.
 1972; Jan.
 1973), with script assists by Mike Friedrich on two issues; and #58 (Feb.
 1973), co-written with Steve Gerber and co-penciled with Sam Kweskin as his health began to deteriorate for the final time.
 He co-wrote and inked Sub-Mariner #59 (March 1973), plotted #60 (April 1973), and co-wrote, co-penciled (with fellow Golden Ager Win Mortimer), and co-inked #61 (May 1973).
 He had also been announced to draw an issue of Marvel Team-Up starring Spider-Man and the Sub-Mariner, but, according to one contemporaneous report, "was not able to finish this one before his death."